julihoh/julihoh.github.io/_posts/2021-08-19-gsoc-final-report.markdown

 date:   2021-08-19 18:15:46 +0200
 categories:
 ---
-This year I got the chance to add support for *concolic tracing* to the exciting and new [LibAFL fuzzing framework](https://github.com/AFLplusplus/LibAFL) as part of the great [Google Summer of Code](https://summerofcode.withgoogle.com) program.
+This year I had the chance to add support for *concolic tracing* to the exciting and new [LibAFL fuzzing framework](https://github.com/AFLplusplus/LibAFL) as part of the great [Google Summer of Code](https://summerofcode.withgoogle.com) program.
-This final report outlines the work I did during the last 10 weeks and gives an overview over the state of the project.
+This final report outlines my work from the last 10 weeks and gives an overview over the state of the project.

 ## Brief
 I integrated [SymCC](https://github.com/eurecom-s3/symcc) and [SymQEMU](https://github.com/eurecom-s3/symqemu), two concolic tracing tools, which enables users of the LibAFL fuzzing framework to easily enhance their fuzzer with techniques based on concolic tracing.
 Concolic tracing/execution is a rather specialized technique in the space of fuzzing that enables more directed and 'analytic' control over the target execution by applying ideas from [Symbolic Execution](https://en.wikipedia.org/wiki/Symbolic_execution).

-The complete project was implemented in [several pull requests](https://github.com/AFLplusplus/LibAFL/pulls?q=is%3Apr+author%3Ajulihoh+) to the main LibAFL repository and a [separate fork](https://github.com/AFLplusplus/symcc) of SymCC under the AFLplusplus organization.
+The complete project was implemented across [several pull requests](https://github.com/AFLplusplus/LibAFL/pulls?q=is%3Apr+author%3Ajulihoh+) to the main LibAFL repository and a [separate fork](https://github.com/AFLplusplus/symcc) of SymCC under the AFLplusplus organization.
-The work includes, on a technical level:
+On a technical level this includes:

 * [A new runtime](https://github.com/AFLplusplus/symcc/tree/main/runtime/rust_backend#readme) for SymCC and SymQEMU that facilitates the creation of new runtimes in languages other than C++ as part of the aforementioned fork of SymCC.
 Upstreaming of this new runtime is [in progress](https://github.com/eurecom-s3/symcc/pull/69).
 * [Rust bindings](https://docs.rs/symcc_runtime) for the SymCC/SymQEMU [runtime interface](https://github.com/eurecom-s3/symcc/blob/master/runtime/RuntimeCommon.h) to facilitate the creation of SymCC/SymQEMU based concolic tracers in [Rust](https://www.rust-lang.org), the programming language of LibAFL.
-* A library for building concolic tracers that are reusable and [compose well](https://docs.rs/symcc_runtime/0.1/symcc_runtime/macro.export_runtime.html), [including components](https://docs.rs/symcc_runtime/0.1/symcc_runtime/filter/index.html) to aid in the creation of new runtimes.
+* A library for building concolic tracers that are reusable and [compose well](https://docs.rs/symcc_runtime/0.1/symcc_runtime/macro.export_runtime.html), [including components](https://docs.rs/symcc_runtime/0.1/symcc_runtime/filter/index.html) that support the creation of entirely new runtimes.
 * [A helper library](https://docs.rs/symcc_libafl) for using the SymCC instrumenting compiler from Cargo build scripts, as is common in LibAFL-based fuzzers.
 * Support for [efficiently transferring](https://docs.rs/libafl/0.6.0/libafl/observers/concolic/serialization_format/index.html) concolic tracing expressions from the target program to a LibAFL-based fuzzer via shared memory [as part of the main LibAFL crate](https://docs.rs/libafl/0.6.0/libafl/observers/concolic/index.html).
 * [A simple LibAFL Mutational Stage](https://docs.rs/libafl/0.6.0//libafl/stages/concolic/struct.SimpleConcolicMutationalStage.html) that uses concolic traces to increase coverage in the target program, similar to [SymCC's 'Simple' runtime](https://github.com/eurecom-s3/symcc/blob/master/docs/Backends.txt).
 * [A very basic hybrid fuzzer](https://github.com/AFLplusplus/LibAFL/tree/main/fuzzers/libfuzzer_stb_image_concolic#readme) based on LibAFL that uses all of the components from this project.
-* [A smoke test](https://github.com/AFLplusplus/LibAFL/tree/main/libafl_concolic/test#readme) that ensure that the integration between SymCC and LibAFL works properly that [runs on CI](https://github.com/AFLplusplus/LibAFL/runs/3359607830?check_suite_focus=true#step:6:1).
+* [A smoke test](https://github.com/AFLplusplus/LibAFL/tree/main/libafl_concolic/test#readme) that ensures that the integration between SymCC and LibAFL works properly which also [runs on CI](https://github.com/AFLplusplus/LibAFL/runs/3359607830?check_suite_focus=true#step:6:1).
 * [A new chapter](https://aflplus.plus/libafl-book/advanced_features/concolic/concolic.html) in the [LibAFL book](https://aflplus.plus/libafl-book/) that introduces this project's work to LibAFL users.
 * All code is thoroughly documented and documentation is available via [docs.rs](https://docs.rs).

-Perhaps surprisingly, all initial goals were met (and exceeded) and, so far, there is no outstanding/future work planned.

 ## Goals